railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 =================

 The chapters in :ref:`part-genacct` in this book are dedicated to general and analytic accounting.
-A brief overview of
+A brief overview of the functions to introduce you to this Business Application.
-the functions provided by these modules is given here as an introduction.

 Accounting is totally integrated into all of the company's functions, whether it is general, analytic, budgetary or auxiliary accounting.
 OpenERP's accounting function is double-entry and